Kelley Tooke

 Kelley served as a Community Swim Coach for the Riverwood Raiders 2009-2010 high school season before she was lured to the college coaching ranks.
 During Kelley’s tenure in high school, she was a three-time Scholastic All American and finished second in the 100 Fly and third in the 200 IM at the 2003 Georgia High School State Championships.

-Kelley is married to her husband Thomas, and have a daughter Eva (5).
+Kelley is married to her husband Thomas, and has two daughters Eva (6) and Carol (6 mo)

 Conrad Lopez